sid88in/serverless-appsync-plugin/README.md

 Setting a priority to the rules is not required, but recommended.
 If you don't set priority, it will be automatically attributed (sequentially) according to the following rules:

-First the global rules, in the order that they are defined.
+First the global rules (under `wafConfig.rules`), in the order that they are defined.
 Then, the api key rules, in order of api key definitions, then rule definition.
 Auto-generated priorities start at 100.
-This gives you some room (0-99) to add other rules that should get a higher priority.
+This gives you some room (0-99) to add other rules that should get a higher priority, if you need to.

+For more info about how rules are executed, pease refer to [the documentation](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-processing.html)

 Example: